Is Pet Insurance Worth the Cost?

 For example, if your dog has to have an emergency procedure which costs $1,000, your deductible is $500, and you have 0% co-pay—you’d pay the $500 deductible, and the insurer would cover the rest.
 If, however, you had a 10% copay, then you’d pay the $500, and 10% of the remaining $500, for a total of $550.
 The insurance would cover the remaining $450.

-How does reimbursement work with pet insurance?
+How does reimbursement work?

 Most pet insurance companies require that you pay your vet bill upfront, and then they reimburse you according to your coverage, usually between 70-90%.
 This is the reverse of the copay.